-As stated by the Court of Appeals in Matter of DaimlerChrysler Corp., v.
-Spitzer In 1983, the Legislature enacted the New Car Lemon Law (G.B.L. § 198-a) ' to provide New York consumers greater protection that afforded by automobile In the Court of Appeals in Matter of In the Court of In th manufacturers' express limited warranties or the Federal Magnuson-Moss Warranty Act '".
-New York State's New Car Lemon Law [G.B.L. § 198-a] provides that " If the same problem cannot be repaired after four or more attempts; Or if your car is out of service to repair a problem for a total of thirty days during the warranty period; Or if the manufacturer or its agent refuses to repair a substantial defect within twenty days of receipt of notice sent by you...Then you are entitled to a comparable car or refund of the purchase price " [Borys v.
-Scarsdale Ford, Inc. 1111].
+As stated by the Court of Appeals in Matter of DaimlerChrysler greater protection that afforded by automobile manufacturers' express limited warranties or the Federal Magnuson-Moss Warranty Act '".
+New York State's New Car Lemon Law [G.B.L. § 198-a] provides that "If the same problem cannot be repaired after four or more attempts; Or if your car is out of service to repair a problem for a total of thirty days during the warranty period; Or if the manufacturer or its agent refuses to repair a substantial defect within twenty days of receipt of notice sent by you...Then you are entitled to a comparable car or refund of the purchase price "[Borys v.
+Scarsdale Ford, Inc. xc].